Continuing Student Application Information

 More Tips for Applying

 Essays: It goes without saying that essays should observe the general rules of English.
 It is also recommended that you put your name on each page of the essay.
-Cover pages, plastic report covers, etc. are not necessary and will be removed when we process them.
 Because faculty read the essays to understand you better and gauge your abilities, be sure to edit thoroughly, use spell check, and have someone else review your essay.
 Originality is encouraged, but observance of grammar rules is even more important!

-Recommendation forms: Forms must be completed by an academic advisor or faculty member who can attest to your character and academic performance.
-If you have been out of school for some time, you may submit recommendation forms from clergy members or employers.
+Recommendation: Recommendations must be completed by an academic advisor or faculty member who can attest to your character and academic performance.
+If you have been out of school for some time, you may submit recommendations from clergy members or employers.
 Recommenders cannot be family members.
-If the recommenders write additional comments on a sheet of paper, this should be on letterhead and sealed with the recommendation form, then sent to our office.
+This should be on letterhead and sealed with the recommendation form, then sent to our office.
 Note: Recommendations can be used for multiple scholarships if applicable.
 However, make sure the eligible criteria for the specific scholarship for which you are applying is reinforced by your recommender.